 On March 11, 2015, we established a special committee comprised of Messrs.
 Keenan, Twomey, and Brightbill to advise and assist the Board with respect to the financial and strategic alternatives available to the Company.
 In consideration of his service as an independent director on the special committee, each of Messrs.
-Brightbill and Twomey are eligible to receive a committee retainer fee equal to \$160,000.
+Brightbill and Twomey were paid a committee retainer fee equal to \$160,000.